Forge a path to your future with Virginia Tech’s outstanding, world-leading colleges. Learn more about what each college can offer you.

 Established in 1978, the Virginia-Maryland College of Veterinary Medicine is a leading biomedical teaching and research center and the in-state veterinary college for residents of Virginia and Maryland.

 Powered by a mission to protect and enhance animal, human, and environmental health and welfare, the College of Veterinary Medicine trains and develops leaders in veterinary medicine, public health, and biomedical and veterinary sciences.

-As a unique public-private partnership, the Virginia Tech Carilion School of Medicine and Research Institute was established in 2007 to leverage Virginia Tech’s outstanding strength in basic sciences, bioinformatics, and engineering alongside Carilion Clinic’s highly experienced medical staff and rich history in medical education.
+As a unique public-private partnership, the Virginia Tech Carilion School of Medicine was established in 2007 to leverage Virginia Tech’s outstanding strength in basic sciences, bioinformatics, and engineering alongside Carilion Clinic’s highly experienced medical staff and rich history in medical education.

-Focused on educating today’s physician while conducting today’s research, the Virginia Tech Carilion School of Medicine and Research Institute produces graduates who lead the way in the business of improving human health and the quality of life for all people.
+Focused on educating today’s physician while conducting today’s research, the Virginia Tech Carilion School of Medicine produces graduates who lead the way in the business of improving human health and the quality of life for all people.